fivetran/hvr-connectors/template/README.md

      TRG	*	*	FileFormat /Csv
      TRG	*	*	Integrate

+This folder also has 'hvrdefaultagent.py'.
+This 'default' Python connector is a stripped down version of a connector for a target that supports database-type objects, and where the target location is a cloud store.
+If this is true for your connector, 'hvrdefaultagent.py' can be used to shorten the time to implement your connector.

 Examples of connectors where the target supports database-type objects are:

      actianavalanche